Kafr Qara: History

-Mamluk period
+Mamluk Sultanate

 An early defter entry noted that Kafr Qara had been incorporated into the "Diwan of the Circassian sultanate" after it had been seized by ‘the Shaykhs of the mountain of Nablus’.

-Ottoman period
+Ottoman Empire

-Kafr Qara was incorporated into the Ottoman Empire in 1517 with the rest of Palestine, and in the defter no. 610, which was written soon after 1540, the revenue of Kafr Qara was designated to an endowment in Jerusalem; the Madrasah Al-Uthmaniyya.
+Kafr Qara' was originally located on a rocky outcrop near Kafr Thilith in the West Bank (see: Uyun Kafr Qari').
+It was incorporated into the Ottoman Empire in 1517 with the rest of Palestine, and in the defter no. 610, which was written soon after 1540, the revenue of Kafr Qara was designated to an endowment in Jerusalem; the Madrasah Al-Uthmaniyya.
 The whole of the revenue of Kafr Qara, a total of 3,400 aspers annually, belonged to this endowment.

-In 1859 the population was 450 people, who cultivated 32 feddans of land.
+In 1859 the population, having moved to the current location in Wadi 'Arab, was 450 people, who cultivated 32 feddans of land.

 In 1883, the PEF's Survey of Western Palestine (SWP) described Kefr Kara as a "good-sized stone village on high ground, with a well to the east, and caves."

 A population list from about 1887 showed that Kiryat Kefr Kara had about 705 inhabitants, all Muslim.